CLMBRs/ultk/src/examples/signaling_game/README.md

 - the number of rounds in a game
 - the learning rate

-### Using ALTK for signaling games
+### Using ULTK for signaling games

-The most general aspects of the communicative agents, measures of communicative success and the language primitives are implemented in ALTK.
+The most general aspects of the communicative agents, measures of communicative success and the language primitives are implemented in ULTK.
 Some signaling-specific concepts and wrappers implemented in the `.py` files.

 This example is limited for simplicity, but is also intended to be an recylable outline for additional analyses, such as: